-I also created a downloadable shopping list that you can print out and take to the store with you.
+I also created a downloadable shopping list that you can save to your phone and take to the store with you.
 Download it here!

 First, a word on makeup brushes…

 If you’re going to splurge on one thing, it should be a good set of makeup brushes.
-You’d be amazed how much better your makeup looks when you use proper brushes vs. those tiny applicators that come with your makeup.
+You’d be amazed how much better your makeup looks when you use proper brushes rather than the tiny applicators that come with your makeup.